-- 1 Expand Digital Panel Properties in Advanced View. - 2 Click HDTV Support. - 3 Click to highlight the HDTV format to be removed in the Predefined and Custom HDTV Formats list box. - 4 Click Remove button.
+- 1 From the Tree View pane, expand Digital Panel Properties. - 2 Click HDTV Support. - 3 Click to highlight the HDTV format to be removed in the Predefined and Custom HDTV Formats list box. - 4 Click Remove button.

 Note: The removed format will be removed from the Displays Manager mode list once the computer has been rebooted.